groundh0g/moreoncode.com/books/codecamps/ch02-getting-started.md

 layout: book
 title: "Chapter 2"
 tagline: "Getting Started"
-lastReviewedOn: "2016-08-13 00:00:00 -0500"
+lastReviewedOn: "2016-08-14 00:00:00 -0500"
-status: placeholder
+status: draft
 ---

 ```
 TODO:

-1. "I'll fight my instincts and document the steps that I took"
-2. "including the version of the MonoGame framework that was used to build it"
+- "including the version of the MonoGame framework that was used to build it"?
-3. "I fully intended to document the steps for creating an empty project for each platform."
+- "I fully intended to document the steps for creating an empty project for each platform."
 ```

 ## Overview